What Does a Land Use Planner Do?

 - Participate on committees for policy and regulatory development within the industry

 - Participate on committees for research and educational program development within the industry

 - Supervise and co-ordinate the work planning technicians

 What Is the Job Demand for Land Use Planners?

-Job demand for Land Use Planners is projected to grow 10% in the next 10 years, which is about as fast as the average profession.
-As the population grows, land will need to be used more efficiently than ever and new communities will need to created.
+Job demand for Land Use Planners is projected to grow 7% between 2020 and 2030.* As the population grows, land will need to be used more efficiently than ever and new communities will need to created.
 Increased public interest in sustainability will also help generate new jobs in this industry.

 What Are the Educational Requirements to Become a Land Use Planner?

 Land Use Planners typically have a Master's degree in urban or regional planning.
 These programs will accept students with a varied academic background, but a Bachelor's degree in geography, political science, or environmental science is desirable.
 Unfortunately, those with a Bachelor's degree in urban or regional planning will only qualify for a handful of assistant jobs, unless they have an abundant amount of work experience.